Maxi-SR/BaSP-A2022-Etapa-1/README.md

 This week we are dedicated to giving the style made in figma in week 1.
 We only use css to do that.

+## Week 4

+We introduce responsive design using flexbox and media queries.

 ### Need help?
 *Contact us!*